How to Toast Pine Nuts (4 quick, easy methods!)

 In a microwave

 Place the nuts in a single layer in a microwave-safe dish.
-Cook on high for 2-minutes.
+Cook on high for 2 minutes.
 Remove and stir.
-Continue to cook for 1-minute at a time hereafter.
+Continue to cook for 1 minute at a time thereafter.

 Once toasted, remove the nuts and transfer to a baking sheet or parchment paper to cool.